Clemapfel/mousetrap/docs/04_widgets.md

 ### Margin

 Any widget has four margins: `start`, `end`, `top` and `bottom`.
 Usually, these correspond to empty space left, right, above, and below the widget respectively.
 Margins are unaffected by the widgets original size and expansion, they are simply added to the corresponding side of the widget.
-In this way, they work identical to the [css properties of the same name](https://www.w3schools.com/css/css_margin.asp).
+In this way, they work similar to the [css properties of the same name](https://www.w3schools.com/css/css_margin.asp), though in mousetrap, margins cannot be negative.

 We use `Widget::set_margin_start`, `Widget::set_margin_end`, `Widget::set_margin_top` and `Widget::set_margin_bottom` to control each individual margin.
 Mousetrap also provides the convenience functions `Widget::set_margin_horizontal` and `Widget::set_margin_vertical`, which sets both `start` and `end', or `top` and `bottom` at the same time respectively.